Arkansas State Parks Honored for Special Achievement in GIS

 This specific technology combines something called a Geographic Information System (GIS) with the latest web technologies.
 At first glance it might sound complicated and not related to everyday use – but that couldn’t be farther from the truth.
 This system simply stores and displays information in a multi-layered digital map.
 This allows park planners, superintendents and other staff to understand not only what’s on the surface of any area of an Arkansas State Park, but also what’s below it, around it and/or connected to it.
 So, instead of multiple, unrelated spreadsheets about park boundaries, trail locations, underground utilities and campsites, the GIS integrates all the unconnected information and creates one consistent set of facts that can all be seen at the same time through the Arkansas State Parks GIS Web App.

-“This was something that took a lot of time and park staff from rangers, interpreters, accountants and more to collect the data, clean it up and put it all in one place for everyone to view” said Darin Mitchell, Sr. GIS Analyst for Arkansas State Parks “It’s increasing communications, that’s basically what the GIS is – a visual communication tool.”
+“This was something that took a lot of time and park staff from rangers, interpreters, accountants and more to collect the data, clean it up and put it all in one place for everyone to view,” Arkansas State Parks Senior GIS Analyst Darin Mitchell says.
+“It’s increasing communications, that’s basically what the GIS is – a visual communication tool.”

 “Being able to visualize and track all of a park’s natural features, facilities and infrastructure helps us manage our resources and maintain the overall quality of the park.” said Mitchell.
 “GIS not only helps us track our assets, but it also helps us understand the geographic relationships between our visitors and all the activities, sites, and experiences that we provide throughout the state.”